Co-Curricular Club Expo

 Bring something for your afternoon tea!

-All skill levels, and year levels welcome!
+All skill levels, and year levels are welcome!

-Sign up here (closes 24th February)
+Sign up here (closes Friday, 23 February) OR contact Mrs Rivers via’Teams chat’.

 Gain a Barista qualification here at Rangi Ruru.

-Available for Year 13 students (Yr 12 students can join if places become available later in the year).
+Available for Year 13 students (Year 12 students can join if places become available later in the year).

 This certificate will be extremely useful for you in life beyond school.

-During this course you will learn the basic skills required to be a Barista, including coffee knowledge, making coffee, preparing milk and milk art.
+During this course, you will learn the basic skills required to be a Barista, including coffee knowledge, making coffee, preparing milk, and milk art.

-Four students at a time will be on an 8 hour course held in GC1 on Thursdays from 3:30pm – 5:00pm.
+Four students at a time will be on an 8-hour course held in GC1 on Thursdays from 3:30pm – 5:00pm.

 There will also be two Friday lunch slots where you will be required to make and serve to the staff in the GC1 café.